 3See, for example, Frederick Perls, Paul Goodman and Ralph Hefferline's groundbreaking text, Gestalt Therapy: Excitement and Growth in the Human Personality.
 (1951) The seminal theoretical portion of the book was written by Goodman, whose phenomenological anarchist attitude appears throughout his wide-ranging works.
-See also Frederick and Laura Perls' earlier important text, Ego, Hunger and Aggression.
-(1947) This book seems almost always the Gestalt psychologists4, along with the more phenomenological and dialectical of the Eastern philosophical traditions like Taoism, Chan and Zen Buddhism.
+See also Frederick and Laura as well as that of the Gestalt psychologists4, along with the more phenomenological and dialectical of the Eastern philosophical traditions like Taoism, Chan and Zen Buddhism.
 Undoubtedly, this background greatly facilitated my sympathetic reading and intuitive understanding of Stirner's text from another, quite different, time and place.
 What was then quite obvious to me in my initial reading of Stirner was, however, rather obviously - and apparently remains - opaque and obscure to those like John Clark who seem to have neither a familiarity with Hegelian philosophy in general nor an understanding of Hegel's phenomenology in particular.
 Yet Hegel's philosophy and, most importantly, his phenomenology are certainly crucial parts of the fertile ground from which Stirner's insights spring.
 Without any understanding of this grounding his work can easily appear empty, abstract and incoherent, unless the reader is prepared in some other way - as was I - to appreciate its meaning.

 Undoubtedly, there were many more readers of his work who would have been intellectually (and emotionally) prepared and ready to understand and assimilate Stirner's uniquely profound insights at the time of its original publication than in the 165 years since that time.
 Then Hegel's work was extremely well known and the post-Hegelian critics (including Stirner) were scandalously fashionable, while an increasing radicalism within philosophy (as well as in society) was in the air during the Vormärz years.
-However, unfortunately, there was not enough time for much to be written and published on Stirner's text before the revolutionary events of 1848, and especially the long reaction, resulted in the suppression and near disappearance of all public discussion until pillars.
-And a third part of this reason is that Clark spends almost all of his time simply sparring with himself, examining and attacking what are apparently versions of his own former positions in a game of solitaire in which Stirner's text serves as a sort of preinterpreted ideological foil (with no meaning of its own ever to be allowed), while Stirner himself serves as little more than an abstract place-marker for the generic "individualist" and "egoist."
+However, unfortunately, there was not enough time for much to be written and